Skip to main content

 Funnels are useful because they can show you the steps where users tend to exit - or abandon - your form or application.
 Applying segments based on user types or actions further improves the diagnostic usefulness of funnels.

 Funnels are a sequence of steps or stages.
-These are user actions that you define, most commonly pageviews or other analytics events.
+These are user actions that you define, most commonly page views or other analytics events.

-Funnel Analysis in Explore
+Funnel Explorations in Explore Reports

 • You can define up to 10 steps in the funnel.